meziantou/Meziantou.GitLabClient/docs/coverage.md

 - [ ] [List repository commits](https://docs.gitlab.com/ee/api/commits.html#list-repository-commits) `GET /projects/:id/repository/commits`
     - [ ] `id`: The ID or URL-encoded path of the project owned by the authenticated user
     - [ ] `ref_name`: The name of a repository branch, tag or revision range, or if not given the default branch
-    - [ ] `since`: Only commits after or on this date will be returned in ISO 8601 format YYYY-MM-DDTHH:MM:SSZ
+    - [ ] `since`: Only commits after or on this date are returned in ISO 8601 format YYYY-MM-DDTHH:MM:SSZ
-    - [ ] `until`: Only commits before or on this date will be returned in ISO 8601 format YYYY-MM-DDTHH:MM:SSZ
+    - [ ] `until`: Only commits before or on this date are returned in ISO 8601 format YYYY-MM-DDTHH:MM:SSZ
     - [ ] `path`: The file path
     - [ ] `all`: Retrieve every commit from the repository
-    - [ ] `with_stats`: Stats about each commit will be added to the response
+    - [ ] `with_stats`: Stats about each commit are added to the response
     - [ ] `first_parent`: Follow only the first parent commit upon seeing a merge commit
     - [ ] `order`: List commits in order.
 Possible values: default, topo.
 Defaults to default, the commits are shown in reverse chronological order.
+    - [ ] `trailers`: Parse and include Git trailers for every commit
 - [ ] [List the statuses of a commit](https://docs.gitlab.com/ee/api/commits.html#list-the-statuses-of-a-commit) `GET /projects/:id/repository/commits/:sha/statuses`
     - [ ] `id`: The ID or URL-encoded path of the project owned by the authenticated user
     - [ ] `sha`: The commit SHA